CSCfi/csc-user-guide/docs/data/Allas/hpc-archive.md

 ## HPC archive will be closed

-HPC-archive service was used to provide storage space for back-ups and long term data storage for Sisu and Taito supercomputers.
+HPC-archive service was used in Sisu and Taito supercomputes to provide storage space for back-ups and long term data storage.
 In these servers HPC-archive was used with iRODS commands like `iput` and `iget`.

 As these supercomputers are now phased out, also HPC-archive is closed.
 If HPC-archive contained some data that you want to preserve, the data can